NikhilNarayana/Melee-YouTube-Uploader/README.md

 #### Characters
 If you ignore this field on either player than both player will not have characters.
 Characters that are selected will be in the order they are shown in the list, not the selected order (unfortunate issue with the GUI framework).
+You can swap the character list using the menu bar option.
+Currently the Ultimate character list will only load if the last saved form used a character that was not in Melee, however switching between the two sets will keep your selection, assuming the selection exists in the other set (Melee -> Ult is guaranteed, but the inverse isn't).

 #### YouTube PlaylistID
 The URL of the playlist after creation can be put here, the program will trim it to just the part it needs.
 The URL should look like `https://www.youtube.com/playlist?list=PLSCJwgNAP2cXdlHlwbZr38JDHuuc8vx_s`, if the address has a string with `PL` at the start, it should work.